Casey Cook, ext. 203

 As an advocate and community organizer, Casey Cook has brought her passion for real change to a range of social justice issues, including lesbian, gay, bisexual, and transgender liberation, access to health care for people with HIV, promoting harm reduction strategies for drug users and sex industry workers, and environmental justice.

 Since 2006, Casey Cook has served as executive director of Bread & Roses Community Fund.
-Prior to joining the staff at Bread & Roses, Casey served as executive director for six years at Prevention Point Philadelphia.
+Prior to joining the staff at Bread & Roses, Casey served as executive director at Prevention Point Philadelphia for six years.
 There she provided harm reduction services while advocating for access to health care for injection drug users, sex workers and transgender hormone users.
 During her tenure at Prevention Point Philadelphia, she co-founded the Trans-Health Information Project for transgender, transsexual and gender-variant individuals.